Alethio36/mediastack/docs/vpn-membership.md

 take.
 A ghost gluetun therefore cannot survive a normal `up` or `update`: either every dependent is joined to the live tunnel, or the command stops and says why.
 Stopped dependents are left to `doctor`/`leak-test` on next start.

+### Update cascades the gluetun group

+When an update recreates gluetun (new image → new container ID), its `service:gluetun` borrowers would be left on the dead ID unless they are recreated too. `update` therefore detects gluetun in the target set and force-recreates gluetun together with its enabled borrowers as one group, so no borrower is ever orphaned in the first place — prevention, with no repair window. `vpn_reattach_guard` still runs afterward as the catch-all for drift that arrives by any other route (out-of-band `docker compose`, reboots, manual container ops); the cascade only covers the update path's own recreate.